-Sophie is the facilitator for all anatomy based teacher training at Zenko Yoga, and has also tutored anatomy at University level.
+Sophie is the facilitator for anatomy based teacher training at Zenko Yoga, and has also tutored anatomy at University level.
 She is a fully qualified yoga teacher who can be found sharing Vinyasa Flow classes on the Sunshine Coast in Queensland.

-Sophie has found both personally and professionally, yoga to be a gateway to better movement, and better overall health.
+Sophie has found both personally and professionally, yoga to be a gateway to better movement, and improved overall health.

 Sophie’s passion for teaching safety and applied anatomy to yoga teachers has stemmed from her own injuries through yoga.
-Additionally, through treating yoga teachers in practice, Sophie found there to be evident gaps in the current teachings and knowledge of asanas and anatomy for already qualified teachers.
-It is through this that Sophie’s enthusiasm for safe and thorough anatomy teaching has grown from.
+Additionally, through treating yoga teachers in her osteo practice, Sophie found there to be evident gaps in the current teachings and knowledge of asanas and anatomy for already qualified teachers.
+It is through this that Sophie’s enthusiasm for safe and thorough anatomy teaching has grown.